Skip to main content

 Choosing what to follow

-• Tier 2 (2-3 companies): Adjacent competitors who overlap with part of your market.
+• Tier 2 (2-3 companies): Adjacent competitors who overlap with part of your market or serve the same buyer differently.

 • Tier 3 (optional): Aspirational or tangential companies.
-Check via For You before committing to Follow.
+Check these via For You before committing to Follow.

 Reading signals effectively